CTMSS-PRIVATE-LIMITED/branching-strategy/README.md

 *  Created a Dummy organization in Github and Name of the Organization is CTMSS-PRIVATE-LIMITED.
-* I Created a Repository and Repository Name is branching-strategy.
+*  Created a Repository and Repository Name is branching-strategy.
 Repository link https://github.com/CTMSS-PRIVATE-LIMITED/branching-strategy .
 * Created  below branches  in Repository.
 Main - This  main branch used for production releases.